Jevaughani/Portfoilio-Sample/README.md

 - Family and mentors for continuous support
 - The open-source community for inspiration and tools

+## Please Note However
+As with any project, be careful how you change a line of code.
+There might also be some bugs I wasn't able to fix so...
+Wish you the best

 ---

 *"Let all that you do be done in love." — 1 Corinthians 16:14*